gkm2164/lengine-docs/pages/basic/index.md

 ```

 Above logic requires a stack growth until it can calculate the desired result.
-But, from 1 till 8, the stack is required.
+From 1 till 8, the stack is grown.
 Fortunately, from 1 ~ 4, the stack became 0.
 But, from 5 ~ 9, even 6 ~ 8 reduces stack into 1, still, line number 5, 8, 9 requires additional stack.
-So technically, 3 stack spaces are keep accumulated for making any recursive calls.
+So technically, 3 stack spaces are keep accumulated for making any recursive calls which means that the program eventually finished with errors.

 The next section would present how this can be optimized, and be an alternative for while loop.